KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 For hardware, I used a Quadro P1000 GPU, using CUDA version 12.2, with 4 GB of memory.
 I did not see in the paper what hardware was used in the study.

-If needed, you can also run the code on your CPU.
+By default, the code will run your CPU.
 See GAmain.py for details.
 I did final testing with the CPU, so that if you don't have a GPU, or if the memory on your GPU is not enough for a project like this, you can still recreate my results.
 This project is for everyone.
 [back to top](#content)

 ## The model.